Marriage Green Card FAQ

 One of the factors influencing the result of your application is that your marriage is considered “bona fide.”
 To prove your marriage is “bona fide,” you may be asked to provide documents such as joint lease, joint bank statement, or photos or letters from friends or family members stating that your marriage is legitimate in addition to your marriage certificate.

-Can I work in the U.S. while waiting for my green card?
+Can my spouse work in the U.S. while waiting for the green card?

 You are permitted to continue working in the U.S. while applying for the green card if you already have a valid work visa (H-1B, L-1, etc.).
 If your foreign spouse wants to work during the application process, he/she can file Form I-765 (Application for Employment Authorization) to obtain a work permit.